RiffSphere/Collectarr/README.md

         - If you have [The Fast and the Furious (2001)](https://www.themoviedb.org/movie/9799-the-fast-and-the-furious) as only part of [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) in Radarr, with path "/data/The Fast and the Furious (2001)", the [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) list will have folder "/data"
         - If you also have [2 Fast 2 Furious (2003)](https://www.themoviedb.org/movie/584-2-fast-2-furious), added to Radarr after [The Fast and the Furious (2001)](https://www.themoviedb.org/movie/9799-the-fast-and-the-furious), with path "/movies/2 Fast 2 Furious (2003)", the [The Fast and the Furious Collection](https://www.themoviedb.org/collection/9485?language=en-US) list will have folder "/movies"

+## Disclaimer

+This tool is provided as-is.
+You are free to use, edit or distribute it in any way you want.
+Using the tool is at your own risk.
+While I will try to fix reported errors, there is no guarantee I will.
+I can not be held responsible for any results from using this tool.
+This includes, but is not limited to, messing up your Radarr database, losing data or burning down your house.

+Making a Radarr backup before using this tool, and running with dryrun set to True a couple times, is highly suggested.
+Good luck!